Novak, Centar Župa

 Novak (Новак, Novak) is a village in the municipality of Centar Župa, North Macedonia.
-The village is inhabited mainly by Turks (Torbeši).
+The village is inhabited mainly by Turks.

 Demographics

 Novak is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
 The settlement was abandoned.

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

 According to the 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Novak was a mixed Bulgarian-Albanian village.

 According to the 1942 Albanian census, Novak was inhabited by 643 Muslim Albanians.

-The village is inhabited by a Turkish speaking population consisting of Turks (Torbeši).

 As of the 2021 census, Novak had 751 residents with the following ethnic composition: